The Importance of Personal Hygiene for Children

 Bathing and Showering Habits

 Bathing is often a love/hate relationship for children.
-This essential habit ensures your skin is healthy and removes dirt, dust, bacteria, head lice and dead cells, just maintain personal hygiene.
-As the body’s largest organ, the skin, is incredibly important and bathing twice a day, ‘bathe daily’ can ensure your child’s skin stays healthier for longer, body hygiene and better body odour is great hygiene practices.
+This essential habit ensures your skin is healthy and removes dirt, dust, bacteria, head lice, and dead cells.
+As the body’s largest organ, the skin is incredibly important and bathing twice a day, ‘bathe daily’ can ensure your child’s skin stays healthier for longer, which makes it a very important aspect of personal hygiene for kids.

 Start developing bathing habits early.
 Parents should bathe younger children and never leave them unattended in the bath.
 If you don’t have time or access to a bath, a sponge bath, soap and water will do.